dootje-2004/web-docker-https/README.md

 The app is for personal use and is not exposed to the outside world.
 Even so, you want to connect to the app over SSL/TLS.
-One reason could be that your app requires a username and password, and some browsers (like Firefox) complain that logging in over HTTP is a bad idea, even on a local network.
+One reason could be that your app requires a username and password, and some browsers (like Firefox) complain that unencrypted logins are a bad idea, even on a local network.

 You could equip your server with a self-signed SSL certificate, something that e.g. Apache provides out of the box (the *snakeoil* certificate and key).
-The problem with that is that browsers mistrust self-signed server certificates, and with good reaon.
-Your visitors will get to your web page, but only after moving an annoying warning out of the way.
+The problem with that is that browsers mistrust self-signed server certificates, and with good reason.
+Your visitors will see your web page, but only after moving an annoying warning out of the way.

 Homebrew websites that are accessible from the internet can be certified by utilities like *Let's Encrypt* aka *certbot*.
-Internal sites don't have that option, since validation through certbot requires internet exposure (certbot will interrogate your site over both HTTP and HTTPS).
+Internal sites don't have that option, since validation through certbot requires internet exposure: certbot will interrogate your site over both HTTP and HTTPS.

 The least intrusive way (for your visitors) of validating your internal website is to act as your own Certificate Authority,